-This is the hospital or group of hospitals that have self-identified as being in a Moderate Surge.
+This is the hospital that has self-identified as being in a Moderate Surge.
 They will have taken steps to activate their Minor Surge Plans and manage processes internally, completed the SBAR reporting template, updated CCIS and Provincial Hospital Resource System (PHRS) and called CritiCall Ontario to activate the Moderate Surge process.